 How do you drop bomb of sudden, unexpected and quite possibly undesirable information on someone you care about without behaving like a cruel, dispassionate ogre?
 What if you're the unfortunate recipient of the aforementioned bomb?
 How do you respond with compassion instead of setting off a furious chain reaction?
-20 Relationships And Technology Dos And Don'ts
+The 20 "Golden Rules" Of Using Technology In A Relationship

 To answer incendiary questions like these takes a powerful team: Dr. Romance has teamed up with the amazing copywriter & blogger Alex Franzen to answer these questions.